Refrigerator Leaking Water? 9 Common Causes (and Solutions)

 How Do I Fix the Water in the Bottom of My Refrigerator?

-If water is leaking from your refrigerator, try these fixes to resolve the most common issues.
+If water is leaking from your refrigerator, try to troubleshoot common refrigerator issues to see if you can resolve them.

-If these don’t work, consider calling a professional to repair the appliance.
+If these don’t work, call a professional to repair the appliance.